POLICY

 - Requiring mechanical ventilation

-The physician who orders home telemonitoring services has a responsibility to ensure the following:
+The physician or requesting provider who orders home telemonitoring services has a responsibility to ensure the following:

 - The client has a choice of home telemonitoring providers.